adrian-dobre/BlinkWebUI/README.md

 #### Description
 This is the front-end component of the portal.
 It's a simple app written in Typescript, using React.
 It uses MaterialUI as design system.
-Unfortunately Blink does not provide API documentation, as a result everything is a result of reverse-engineering the mobile app API calls (I will provide the information I managed to extract).
+Unfortunately Blink does not provide API documentation, as a result everything is a result of reverse-engineering the mobile app API calls ([this is the documentation I managed to extract](https://github.com/adrian-dobre/BlinkWebService/blob/master/BlinkForHomeApiDocumentation.md)).
 I tested the app only on european servers using a Blink XT2 camera (the only one I own).
 The backend can be found here: https://github.com/adrian-dobre/BlinkWebService.